Last updated: 26th March 2014

 In this chapter we detail how to move to the Cayman Islands and become legally resident.
 We list the legal requirements for living here whether it is through getting a work permit, being a dependant or being a student, becoming a permanent resident or retiring here or for those married to a Caymanian, how to legally work here.
 Please also note that this chapter has been completely updated according to recent immigration changes.
 We believe you cannot find more accurate and up to date information on Cayman's immigration laws on the internet right now.
 However, if we have not specifically answered your immigration situation please don't hesitate to email Acorn's owner, Joanna Boxall on Joanna@Acorn.ky and she will either try and find the answer for you or direct you to someone that can explain your options.
+Below those sections with a red NEW! are the bits of the immigration law that have recently changed.

 NEW ARRIVALS WITH CAYMAN CONNECTIONS